SpyglassMC/Spyglass/README.md

 #### snbtAppendSpaceAfterSemicolon: `boolean`

-Whether to append spaces after semicolons in SNBT or not.
+Whether to append spaces after semicolons in SNBTs or not.
 @default `true`

 #### snbtByteSuffix: `'b' | 'B'`

-The suffix used for TAG_Byte in SNBT.
+The suffix used for TAG_Byte in SNBTs.
 @default `'b'`

 #### snbtUseBooleans: `boolean`

-Whether `0b` and `1b` should be represents by `false` and `true` in SNBT or not.
+Whether `0b` and `1b` should be represents by `false` and `true` in SNBTs or not.
 @default `false`

 #### snbtShortSuffix: `'s' | 'S'`

-The suffix used for TAG_Short in SNBT.
+The suffix used for TAG_Short in SNBTs.
 @default `'s'`

 #### snbtLongSuffix: `'l' | 'L'`

-The suffix used for TAG_Long in SNBT.
+The suffix used for TAG_Long in SNBTs.
 @default `'L'`

 #### snbtFloatSuffix: `'f' | 'F'`

-The suffix used for TAG_Float in SNBT.
+The suffix used for TAG_Float in SNBTs.
 @default `'f'`

 #### snbtDoubleSuffix: `'d' | 'D'`

-The suffix used for TAG_Double in SNBT.
+The suffix used for TAG_Double in SNBTs.
 @default `'d'`

 #### snbtOmitDoubleSuffix: `boolean`

-Whether to omit the suffix of double numbers when possible in SNBT or not.
+Whether to omit the suffix of double numbers when possible in SNBTs or not.
 @default `false`

 #### snbtKeepDecimalPlace: `boolean`

-Whether to keep at least one decimal place in SNBT or not.
+Whether to keep at least one decimal place in SNBTs or not.
 @default `true`

 #### snbtSortKeys: `boolean`

-Whether to sort the keys of a compound tag in SNBT or not.
+Whether to sort keys in compound tags in SNBTs or not.
 @default `false`

 #### timeOmitTickUnit: boolean